rajthay/precision-100-framework/README.md

 Once installed, note the location where the client is installed.
 This should be set to the value of ORACLE_HOME during the installation of the framework.

 e.g In Ubuntu, Oracle Instant client version 18.3 is installed in `/usr/lib/oracle/18.3/client64/` folder.
-In this document whenever we refer to ORACLE_HOME - we mean this location
+In this document whenever we refer to *ORACLE_HOME* - we mean this location

 #### Configuring TNS entries
 Oracle clients use entries in `$ORACLE_HOME/network/admin/tnsnames.ora` to connect to the database.
 Create this file if it does not exist and add connection string relevant to your Oracle database.

-e.g. To connect to an instance of Orcle XE running in a local machine and port 49161
+e.g. To connect to an instance of Oracle XE running in a local machine and port 49161

 ```
 MIG = (DESCRIPTION = (ADDRESS_LIST = (ADDRESS = (PROTOCOL = TCP)(HOST = localhost)(PORT = 49161))) (CONNECT_DATA = (SID = xe)))